* Govt expects mild price rises this year and next

 NOMINAL GROWTH TO EXCEED REAL GROWTH

-the next fiscal year for the first time since 1997 as prices
+On a nominal basis, which is not adjusted for inflation, the government predicted economic growth would exceed real growth in the next fiscal year for the first time since 1997 as prices start to rise.

-years, it said, signalling that an end to deflation is in sight.
+Japan will thus achieve nominal GDP growth of 1.9 percent in fiscal 2013, exceeding real growth for the first time in 16 years, it said, signalling that an end to deflation is in sight.

 EXPORT RECOVERY KEY